danielkucera/esp-arduino-ebus/README.md

 ### MQTT interface
-- Basic device data, settings and various counters are published regularly.
+The device's MQTT **root topic** begins with ebus/, followed by the last 6 characters of its MAC address as a unique device ID and a trailing slash.
+For e.g. `ebus/8406ac/`.

-The device's **root topic** begins with ebus/, followed by the last 6 characters of its MAC address as a unique device ID and a trailing slash.
-For e.g. `ebus/8406ac/`
+Basic device data, settings and various counters are published regularly.

 The following topics are available on every device.
 |***topic***                    |***description***